Axonius/axonius_api_client/docs/main/usage_cli/grp_assets_saved_query_cmds/cmd_delete_by_name.rst

 .. include:: /main/.special.rst

-users get-by-username
+devices/users saved-query delete-by-name
 ###############################################

-This command lets you search for users by username and export the data to CSV or JSON.
+This command will delete a saved query by name for users or devices.

 Common Options
 ===============================================